How to Clean and Organize Your Home

 Once you know where your money is going, it is easier to save and plan for each item.
 Staying out of debt can be easy with a little planning, organizing, and saving according to what you make and how much you have to spend.

 To help with our family finances we started reading everything we could get our hands on by Dave Ramsey.
 His baby steps have truly helped us get to a place where we feel comfortable and in control of our money.

 I highly recommend that everyone check out .
 It has been truly life changing for us.
 I love this book because it contains real-life testimonies, shocking statistics, and he takes the time to bust financial myths that I know so many people believe in (including me at one time).
 We've read through his book at least twice and have finally made the plunge and bought it.
 The back of the book contains worksheets and budgeting plans.
 We have made several copies of these pages throughout the years and I'm always amazed at how organized we can stay with them.
 The Total Money Makeover by Dave Ramsey

 If you cannot borrow it from the library or purchase it, I would suggest you check out his app every dollar.
 It contains all the budget information you need and helps you figure out how to create a budget with the income you have.

 The important thing to remember is to start small and work your way up.
 If you try to change everything at once it will become overwhelming and you will likely fail.
 Start with baby step one and follow them through to the last one and success will come.

-With a clean house and an organized lifestyle the stress and clutter of everyday things will melt away.
+With a clean house and an organized lifestyle, the stress and clutter of everyday life will melt away.
 You might just be surprised how relaxing and comforting it can be to come home to a clean, neat, and organized household.
-From the closet to the finances spring cleaning is sure to provide you with a peace of mind, and a less stressful summer.
+From the closet to the finances, spring cleaning is sure to provide you with peace of mind and a less stressful summer.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.